shimojo-lab/flowsieve/README.md

 ### Execution

-All commands shall be executed inside the VM.
+All commands below shall be executed inside the VM.

 1. `cd /vagrant`
 2. `./tool/run_controller` (The controller will run in the foreground, so open